 The Business Model Canvas framework is a visual representation of the important aspects or parts to consider when designing a Business Model, these are

-- Key partners – The network of suppliers, distributors or another type of partners who will support in running the business and creating value.
+The network of suppliers, distributors or other types of partners who will support in running the business and creating value.

 Starting a new enterprise or evaluating the business model of an existing one can start with the modeling team to identify or validate the gaps in the market or need of specific customer segments to deduce the value proposition of the business.
 The team can then further evaluate the various products and services available in the market intended to fill the gaps or address the needs of the customer segments under consideration.
 This exercise also involves understanding the context of different customer segments and either contextualizing an existing value proposition or creating a new value proposition entirely.
 Similarly, other elements of the Business Model Canvas are discussed and defined to arrive at different business model prototypes.
 These prototypes are then tested and validated with perceived target segments by employing design research methods such as surveys, interviews or focus groups.
 After the evaluation and validation of the different prototypes, one or at the most two best-fit models are picked to create a business plan.
 The plan represents a roadmap to implement the business concept, together with the identified key partners and resources within a stipulated timeline.

 Business Model Canvas is a collaborative framework, which helps bringing the different partners and business owners in sync.
 The quality and number of ideas getting generated are also high.